Write the correct ionic formula for the compound formed between e... | Channels for Pearson+

 Balancing Redox Reactions: Acidic Solutions

-The chemical formula of an ionic compound represents the ratio of ions in the compound.
-It is written with the cation first followed by the anion, and subscripts indicate the number of each ion needed to achieve charge balance.
-For the compound formed from Ca²⁺ and S²⁻, the formula is CaS, indicating one calcium ion and one sulfide ion combine to form the compound.
+Chemical formula notation is a way to represent the composition of a compound using symbols and numbers.
+In ionic compounds, the formula is written with the cation first followed by the anion, and subscripts are used to indicate the number of each ion needed to achieve charge balance.
+For Al³⁺ and S²⁻, the correct formula is Al₂S₃, indicating two aluminum ions and three sulfide ions combine to form a neutral compound.

 Recommended video: